rguske/rguske.github.io/post/vsphere-with-tanzu-supervisor-services-part-iii-lifecycle-management-of-supervisor-services/index.md

 {{< image src="/img/posts/202304_supervisor_services_part_3/202304_supervisor_services_part_3_17.png" caption="Figure XVII: Service deactivation notifications" src-s="/img/posts/202304_supervisor_services_part_3/202304_supervisor_services_part_3_17.png" >}}

 The second step is the uninstallation of the Supervisor Service from the cluster.
-In case of the Velero Supervisor Service, this means the unstallation from the Supervisor control plane nodes.
+In case of the Velero Supervisor Service, this means the uninstallation from the Supervisor control plane nodes.
 Click **CONFIRM** on step 2.

 The uninstallation will be kicked off in the background.
 If you are not planning to completly unregister the service via step 3, you can go ahead and close the wizard.